 Estimates are produced by calculating a weighted average of price relatives by industry, which are chained together to form an index series.
-The COSPI is a Laspeyres chain linked index, available at the Canada level only.
+The COSPI is a Laspeyres fixed-based index, available at the Canada level only.

 An in-depth assessment of quality is conducted prior to the dissemination of estimates.
 This assessment is based on two key elements of quality (accuracy and coherence); as defined in Statistics Canada's guidelines for the validation of statistical outputs.

 The survey's data collection strategy is designed to ensure that targeted response rates are met every cycle.
 Analysts pay close attention to this metric and work to ensure that the survey's coverage of the industry is thorough.
-Particular attention is also given to ensuring that sampled products or services are representative of actual transactions happening in the market place.
-These two activities, fundamental to the overall quality of the estimates, are done consistently.
+Particular attention is also given to ensuring that sampled products or services are representative of actual transactions happening in the marketplace.
+These two activities are fundamental to the overall quality of the estimates and are done consistently.

 Engagements with relevant stakeholders are also undertaken periodically.
 Forums involving other Statistics Canada analysts, industry stakeholders and partners at other national and international statistical agencies provide valuable insights that inform the development and research agenda of the program.